gloveboxes/Azure-Sphere-Learning-Path/docs/docs_vs_code_iot_central/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 };
 ```

-The following is the implementation of the **MeasureSensorHandler** handler function.
+The following code is the implementation of the **MeasureSensorHandler** handler function.
 This functions reads sensor data, serializes the data as JSON, then displays the JSON in the debug console.

 ```c
 /// <summary>